Getting the Most Out of Delighted

 API

 Our API allows you to automate the process of sending to people.
 While it does require engineering work, it is usually quite minimal.
 We’ve had customers integrate in less than 10 minutes.
 The API allows you to automatically trigger a send anytime a customer performs a key activity.
-For example, you can tell Delighted when someone places an order and we’ll queue them up for a Delighted survey.
-You can even send along a delay, so you can tell us when an order has shipped, but instruct us not to send the survey to the customer for X days.
+For example, you can tell Delighted CX when someone places an order and we’ll queue them up for a survey send.
+You can even send along a delay, so you can tell us when an order has shipped — but instruct us not to send the survey to the customer for X days.
 This allows the customer to fully experience a product before being asked to provide feedback.

 Web

 You can also survey visitors directly on your site with a simple code snippet.
 Similar to the API, our Web platform offers a great way to automate the survey process while requiring minimal engineering resources.
-Whether focusing on returning visitors, customers who just completed a purchase, or otherwise, you can fine-tune your Delighted web surveys to reach your site visitors at the best possible moment.
+Whether focusing on returning visitors, customers who just completed a purchase, or otherwise, you can fine-tune your Web surveys to reach your site visitors at the best possible moment.
 We also apply adaptive sampling to optimize the rate of feedback you’re receiving.

-Digging into the feedback
+Digging into your feedback

 Creating trends

 A Trend can be created from any search and/or combination of property filters from the dashboard.
-For example, our fictitious clothing company, Hem & Stitch, might create a trend that shows them everyone who mentions “Support”:
+For example, our fictitious clothing company, Hem & Stitch, might create a trend that shows them everyone who leaves a comment, or mentions Quality or Refund.
+You can create as many trends as you like, and sort through them quickly with the help of filters and search.

 When you use trends, not only will you be able to zero in on feedback surrounding an area of interest, but you’ll also have a clear view as to how this is affecting your survey metrics (ex.
 NPS) and ultimately your organization.

 For example, an ecommerce company may notice that a customer who gave them a 4 was also recently trying to process a return for an order, or had a lengthy exchange with a customer support representative.
-Digging into those interactions may provide the context needed to address the customer’s dissatisfaction.
-Using Delighted alongside your existing business tools can yield valuable insights.

 Customizing the experience based on the score given